 As more people opt-out of being tracked, pixel actions such as purchase completions, form submissions, and add to cart are reported less frequently.
 This results in a drop in reported platform conversions.
 That’s not to say that people aren’t converting, but rather that advertisers don’t know if they are converting.
 This makes it much more difficult to determine which ad campaigns are working and which aren’t.

-Another way the iOS changes impact advertisers?
+Another way the iOS updates impact advertisers?
 Facebook is less reliably able to provide detailed data on customers, notably purchase history, which Facebook uses to better understand a client’s target market and provide data on “lookalike” audiences.
 Simply put, advertisers may be paying to reach someone who doesn’t quite fit their target audience, making the ads less effective.

 So what can you do about it?